apollographql/rust-best-practices/book/chapter_07.md

 * Models state transitions as type transitions.
 This is similar to a state machine, but in compile time.
 * Prevents data misuse, e.g. using uninitialized objects.
 * Improves API safety and correctness.
-* The phatom data field is removed after compilation so no extra memory is allocated.
+* The phantom data field is removed after compilation so no extra memory is allocated.

 ## 7.3 Simple Example: File State